petaverse-cloud/pv-docs-site/docs/devices/5-returns-exchanges/returns-exchanges.md

 1. Contact Support:

-	Reach out to our support team if you encounter any issues or wish to initiate a return.
+	Reach out to our support team if you encounter any issues or wish to return your device.
 We are here to assist you.
 2. Provide Information:

 	When contacting support, please provide relevant details such as order number, date of purchase, and a clear description of the reason for the return.